reza-salemi/karnameh_task/README.md

+# Question and Answer Forums
+> `Question and Answer Forums` application built with TypeScript and React.
+Like Other Question Forums you can ask some question and people are able to answer these questions.

 🌀 Keep in mind this repository is work in progress and will be complete over time 🚀

 # ⭐ Support